GraphicsPrinciples/webinar/Missed_Doses_Due_to_COVID/README.md

 |  4 | Placebo | 1.95 |      2 | event    |      0 |   0.381400 |   0.190700 |
 |  5 | Placebo | 1.95 |      1 | censored |      0 |   0.278710 |   0.139360 |
 |  6 | Placebo | 1.15 |      1 | censored |      0 |   0.069280 |   0.034640 |

+# Downloading data
+NOTE to download a single data set as a csv file, click on the raw button and save the file.